-Regulations on Audit and Control Committee adopted, develop and supplement the provisions of the Status and Regulations of the Board of Directors.
-With regard to the process of preparing economic and financial information, Audit and Control Committee shall:
+Regulations adopted on Audit and Risk Committee, develop and supplement the provisions of the Status and Regulations of the Board of Directors.
+With regard to the process of preparing economic and financial information, Audit and Risk Committee shall:

-- oversee the process of preparation and submission and the clarity and integrity of the regulated financial information relating to the Company and its Group, ensuring that the half-yearly financial reports and the quarterly management statements are drafted in accordance with the same accounting standards as the annual financial reports and to oversee the review of the interim financial statements requested from the auditor, with the scope and frequency that may be defined, as the case may be - review compliance with legal requirements, the proper delimitation of the scope of consolidation, and the correct application of such generally accepted accounting principles and international financial reporting standards as may be applicable - submit recommendations or motions to the Board of Directors for the purposes of safeguarding the integrity of the financial information - advice the Board of Directors on any significant change of accounting standard and of the significant risks on the balance sheet and off-balance sheet;
+- oversee the process of preparation and submission and the clarity and integrity of the regulated financial information relating to the Company and its Group, ensuring that the half-yearly financial reports and the quarterly management statements are drafted in accordance with the same accounting standards as the annual financial reports and to oversee the review of the interim financial statements requested from the auditor, with the scope and frequency that may be defined, as the case may be - review compliance with legal requirements, the proper delimitation of the scope of consolidation, and the correct application of such generally accepted accounting principles and international financial reporting standards as may be applicable - submit recommendations or motions to the Board of Directors for the purposes of safeguarding the integrity of the financial information - advice the Board of Directors on any significant change of accounting standard and of the significant risks on the balance sheet and offbalance sheet;

-The Finance Department prepares the financial information and submits it for approval of the Audit Committee and the Board, and keeps the daily interaction and communication with the Group's external auditor.
+The Finance Department prepares the financial information and submits it for approval of the Audit and Risk Committee and the Board, and keeps the daily interaction and communication with the Group's external auditor.

-Additionally, the Internal Auditing Department of the Group, with regard to its function of supporting the Auditing Committee when supervising the efficiency of the Internal Control System and company Risk Management, includes in its audit plan periodic revisions of the internal, financial and operational controls; the results of these revisions are summarized in the audit reports indicating the deficiencies detected and the action plans proposed by the Group Management to remedy them.
+The Internal Audit and Internal Control Department of the Group, with regard to its function of supporting the Audit and Risk Committee when supervising the efficiency of the Internal Control System and company Risk Management, includes in its audit plan periodic revisions of the internal, financial and operational controls; the results of these revisions are summarized in the audit reports indicating the deficiencies detected and the action plans proposed by the Group Management to remedy them.